 2 Christmas Pantos

 It wouldn’t be Xmas in any UK city without pantomime.
 From Rapunzel to Peter Pan and Aladdin this city is all out for the families and this traditional British entertainment.
-This year (2019) pantos include Beauty and the Beast at the Grand Opera House.
+Panto season will begin again in 2021.